CodeSpace: Using AI

 AI for Remixes

-Remixes though, are a place where you can use AI more liberally!
+Remixes are a place where you can use AI more liberally.
 Using concepts that you’ve learned to build imaginative projects is exciting, but sometimes it’s hard to know where to start.
 AI can be your creative partner - a sounding board for your ideas, and an expert assistant to help make them a reality.
+But remember, the goal is to learn and create, not just to get a quick answer!

 The following are prompts designed for each Firia Labs product.
 First paste the prompt shown, along with the Python modules downloaded from the links below.
 Follow that up with your remix ideas and questions.